 Anterior: The front, as opposed to the posterior e.g., the anterior surface of the heart is toward the breastbone (the sternum).

 Arthrodesis: The joining (fusion) of two bones.

-Axial skeleton: The part of the skeleton that includes the bones in the centre of the body, including the bones of the skull, neck, spine, ribcage, sternum, pelvis, hips and sacrum, which are area commonly affected by Paget’s disease.
+Axial skeleton: The part of the skeleton that includes the bones in the centre of the body, including the bones of the skull, neck, spine, ribcage, sternum and sacrum, which are area commonly affected by Paget’s disease.

 Banana fracture: A complete, horizontal pathological (caused by a disease, rather than injury) fracture, which can occur in deformed bones affected by Paget’s disease.

 Basic research: Research that seeks to understand processes that go wrong in cells, for example in a disease.

 Beta crosslaps: A bone turnover marker, which measures bone breakdown activity.